 Instead of starting this article with the definition of a PWA, I’ll begin by jumping into what most web apps look like these days.
 And it’s not very pretty.
 If you’ve used pretty much any website recently, you probably noticed that the vast majority of sites and apps perform rather poorly on mobile, especially when you have a bad 3G connection.

 You’re not alone.
 Over the last few years desktop clients have become the minority, with mobile devices getting more than half of the web’s market share.
-In some emerging markets this is even more dramatic, with an overwhelming 80%+ of users using their phones to access the web.

 There’s a problem, though.
 While responsive sites are all nice and pretty, the engineering side of things hasn’t really caught up with the needs of mobile devices.
 Most teams still build products for desktop and then try to shoehorn them into a phone with no regard for the limitations of the device, which means that the user experience ends up being hindered by a pile of misguided technical decisions.

 Luckily for us, Google, the official gatekeeper of the web, has taken notice of this problem and is headlining one of the most valuable initiatives we’ve seen in the last few years: the push for Progressive Web Apps (PWAs), incentivizing developers all over the world to build products taking phones as first-class devices.

 This not only helps get better engagement metrics, as users overwhelmingly prefer leaner, faster products, but also helps pave the road for the future of the web.

 Today, I’m going to share with you the main reasons why you should start thinking of building a PWA for your next product.
 Since this is Google we are talking about, most of these reasons are heavily backed by data.
 Also, if you want to discuss building a PWA for your next product, you'll be able to book a call with us at the end of this article.